ThomasV232/studio-gitup-link/README.md

 Simply open [Lovable](https://lovable.dev/projects/bdbb4cdb-ba08-4e6d-9461-1ba67606caf8) and click on Share -> Publish.

 Before publishing (or when configuring a custom hosting provider such as Vercel or Netlify), make sure to define the `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` environment variables so that password reset emails can be sent successfully in production.

+For Lovable hosting or any other deployment platform:

+1. Copy `.env.example` to `.env` (or add the variables in the platform's UI).
+2. Paste the Supabase project URL in `VITE_SUPABASE_URL`.
+3. Paste the Supabase anon/public API key in `VITE_SUPABASE_ANON_KEY`.
+4. Redeploy/start the application so that `isSupabaseConfigured` evaluates to `true` and the authentication form works without the blocking alert.

 ## Can I connect a custom domain to my Lovable project?